LuckyResistor/HAL-feather-m0/README.md

 # Adafruit Feather M0 Hardware Access Layer

-This is a universal hardware access layer for the Adafruit Feather M0 platform using the Arduino IDE.
+This is an universal hardware access layer for the Adafruit Feather M0 platform.

-The idea of this HAL is to replace the Arduino environment with an abstraction layer, which is closer to the used hardware.
-This allows to make a better use of the hardware features.
+The idea of this HAL is to replace the Arduino environment with an abstraction layer, closer to the used hardware.
+Therefore the hardware can be used in a more efficient and direct way, but provide a comfortable set of C++ functions and classes to work with the platform.

 ## How to use this HAL

-To use this HAL, include this repository as a submodule in your project.
-The submodule should be a subdirectory `hal-feather-m0` in your Arduino project directory as shown below.
+To use this HAL, you need the `HAL-toolchain`.
+Follow the instructions in this repository to setup the toolchain correctly.
+Next, include this repository as a submodule in your project.
+The submodule should be the subdirectory `src/hal-feather-m0` in your project.

 ```
 YourProject/
-	YourProject.ino
+    CMakeLists.txt
+    hal-toolchain/
 	src/
+        CoreFunctions.cpp
 		Application.hpp
 		Application.cpp
 		hal-common/      <-- submodule